UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 - McKinney, Texas: 4733 Medical Center Dr, McKinney, TX 75069

-Treatment Center in Arlington, Texas
+ADHD Treatment in Arlington, Texas

 Arlington, Texas, is roughly 20 miles west of Dallas and 12 miles east of Fort Worth.
 The city is a major business, education, and entertainment center.
 It’s home to the NFL Dallas Cowboys, the MLB Texas Rangers, and the University of Texas at Arlington.
 Several Fortune 500 companies, including American Airlines and General Motors, call Arlington home.